A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Introduction

 \section{Introduction}

 Humans, as social animals, inevitably participate in various group activities, including dining, entertaining, traveling, etc. Due to the diversity of group members’ preferences, the traditional recommendation system for individuals cannot provide suggestions that satisfy all group members.
-Thus, the group recommendation system \cite{mccarthy1998musicfx} has emerged, which simulates the group decision-making process and finally promotes group members to reach a consensus.
-Groups can be categorized into persistent and ephemeral groups \cite{quintarelli2016recommending}.
-Persistent groups have stable members and sufficient historical interactions, which can degenerate into a virtual individual and directly apply recommendation techniques for individuals \cite{amer2009group, chaney2014large}.
-In this paper, we focus on the more challenging and realistic scenarios, that is, making recommendations for ephemeral groups which contain dynamic users and few interactions.
+As a result, the group recommendation system has emerged, which simulates the group decision-making process and finally promotes group members to reach a consensus.
+Groups can be categorized into persistent and ephemeral groups \citep{quintarelli2019efficiently}.
+Persistent groups have stable members and sufficient historical interactions, which can degenerate into a virtual individual and directly apply recommendation techniques for individuals.
+This paper addresses the more complex scenarios involving ephemeral groups, which are formed by users who are meeting for the first time and have minimal or no prior interactions \citep{ceh2022performance}.